Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Theoretical results

 \section{Theoretical results}

 In this section, we discuss the predictions of the model developed in Sec.~\ref{sec:model}, and compare them with the experimental results.
-In Sec.~\ref{sec:basic_case} we present results for a chosen reference case, and then in Sec.~\ref{sec:param}, we discuss the influence of model parameters, in particular the acoustic amplitude, on the results.
+In Sec.~\ref{sec:basic_case}, we present results for a few chosen reference cases, and then we discuss the influence of model parameters, including the acoustic amplitude, $A$, the droplet volume $\mathcal{V}_{\rm d}$ and the droplet kinematic viscosity $\nu$, on the results.
 In Sec.~\ref{sec:travel} we discuss (approximate) traveling-wave solutions.
-All simulations are carried out in two physical dimensions, assuming translational invariance in the transverse $y$-direction.
-The discussion of the influence of the three-dimensional configuration will be presented elsewhere.